Nicholas-Sliter/catalog.js/README.md

 ## Examples

 Scrape the course catalog for a given term in one of two formats (YYYYSS or SYY) and a set of search parameters.
 The URL is automatically constructed based on the term and parameters.
-If given no search paramters, the scraper will use its predefined defaults.
+If given no search parameters, the scraper will use its predefined defaults.

 ```js
 import Scraper from ('middlebury-catalog');